-All this, of course, applies to pro wrestling.
-Wrestlers can interact online with their peers, fans and haters.
-It has become common for wrestlers to promote the storylines and upcoming matches on their social media pages.
+In 2019, wrestlers are interacting online with their peers, fans and haters.
+It has become common for wrestlers to promote their brand and upcoming matches on their social media pages.

-I could remember twenty years ago when I was reading the results of the New Japan J Crown tournament in the Pro Wrestling Illustrated magazine three months after the event had taken place.
-Today, you can watch a New Japan event as part of the world audience, on your device, and with the option of listening to the commentary spoken in English.
+I can remember twenty years plus ago, reading the results of the New Japan J Crown tournament in the Pro Wrestling Illustrated magazine three months after the event had taken place.
+Today, you can watch a New Japan event as part of the world audience on your device, with the option of listening to the commentary spoken in English.

-The rift between the OGs and the Elite took action on July 7 at the NJPW G1 Special in San Francisco event, following Kenny Omega’s IWGP Championship defence against Cody Rhodes.
-Omega, celebrating with the Young Bucks on the entrance ramp, were joined by Tama, his brother and tag team brother, Tanga Loa and their father King Haku.
-What thought to be a show of unity, turned into a vicious beating when the Tongans attacked Omega and the Bucks.
+The OGs and the Elite finally came to blows one year ago on July 7 at the NJPW G1 Special in San Francisco event, following Kenny Omega’s IWGP Championship defence against Cody Rhodes.
+Omega, celebrating with the Young Bucks on the entrance ramp was also joined by Tama, his brother and tag team member, Tanga Loa and their father King Haku.
+What was thought to be a show of unity, turned into a vicious beating when the Tongans attacked Omega and the Bucks.
 The trio then dragged Omega back to the ring to continue the assault.
-As the beating proceeded, other BC members tried to either intervene or oppose the Tongans declaration of war, but their efforts only turned them into casualties.
-“This is Bullet Club,” screamed Tanga Loa, as he stared into the camera.
-“This is the foundation of Bullet Club!” implying to himself, Tama and Haku.
+As the beating continued, other BC members tried to either intervene or oppose the Tongans declaration of war but their efforts only turned them into casualties.
+“This is Bullet Club!” screamed Tanga Loa, glaring into the camera.
+“This is the foundation of Bullet Club!” referring to himself, Tama and Haku.
 “There is no leader.
-We are all equal”.
+We are all equal!”

 Tama followed up in an interview with the media, stating that by creating the Elite, Kenny Omega disrespected the Japanese culture that Bullet Club was founded on.
-The Bad Boy reiterated that Bullet Club did not have a leader.
+Tama reiterated that Bullet Club did not have a leader.

-Fale also took to the media, sharing in detail with New Japan Pro Wrestling about the value of community that he and his fellow Bullet Club originals became accustomed to during their early years in Japan, training as Young Lions at the NJPW Dojo.
-The Underboss explained that things in Bullet Club had changed when Omega took the group in a direction that excluded the founders and the Japanese tradition that they instilled into the group.
-Fale also emphasised that although Bullet Club was anti-authoritarian within the New Japan system, they were still loyal to the company.
+Fale also took to the media, sharing in detail with New Japan Pro Wrestling the community values that he and his fellow Bullet Club originals had become accustomed to during their early years in Japan, training as Young Lions at the NJPW Dojo.
+The Rogue General explained that Bullet Club had changed when Omega took the group in a direction that excluded the founders and the Japanese tradition that they had instilled in the group.
+Fale emphasised that although Bullet Club was anti-authoritarian within the New Japan system, they were still loyal to the company.
 It was not their intention to destroy New Japan, but they strongly believed that they deserved to be treated fairly by the NJPW body.

-The perspectives expressed by the three OGs are justified.
-Family and community are central to both Japanese and Pacific cultures, so it’s understandable why they would take exception to the Omega’s golden circle.
+The perspectives expressed by the three OGs are justified when looking at how family and community are central to both Japanese and Pacific cultures.
+It’s understandable that they would take exception to Omega’s golden circle.
 The Elite completely ignored the BC system and the essence of the Japanese culture.
-Since the attack on July 7, the OGs vowed that they would take Bullet Club back to its roots, and as a result of their reclamation, the OGs have demonstrated that their cultural values were superior to the Elite’s exclusiveness.
-This type of exclusiveness is inspired by a set of beliefs from a western upbringing, and in many cases, those beliefs can be overtaken by narcissism and greed, which is what has happened with the Elite.
-This was obvious in the way Rhodes and Omega showed their arrogance over a role that did not exist but was made apparent by their egos.
-The Elite now struggle to apply their flawed mentality to the Japanese culture on account of the OGs restoring the values back into Bullet Club.
+Since the attack on 7 July 2018, the OGs vowed that they would take Bullet Club back to its roots, and as a result of their reclamation, the OGs demonstrated that their cultural values were superior to the exclusivity of Elite.
+This type of exclusiveness is inspired by a set of beliefs from a western upbringing, and in many cases, those beliefs can be overtaken by narcissism and greed.

-To illustrate the comparison between the OGs and the Elite, you would need to take note of the recent King of Pro Wrestling event where the opposing groups met in an 8 man tag team match.
-This contest featured Fale, Tama, Loa and Taiji Ishimori against Adam Page, the Bucks and Chase Owens.
+An illustration of the comparison between the OGs and the Elite can be noted back to the King of Pro Wrestling event in October 2018 when the opposing groups met in an eight-man tag team match.
+This contest featured Fale, Tama, Loa and Taiji Ishimori against Adam Page, Chase Owens and the Bucks.
 The OGs showed a superior presentation by demonstrating that they were united with their image and abilities.
 Their gears displayed colours which blended well, and each member possessed a different set of skills which contributed to the group’s success: Fale’s size and power, Tama and Loa’s tag team combinations and Ishimori’s speed and agility could not be matched.

 The Elite possessed similar attributes, however, their performance paled in comparison to the OGs consistency in teamwork.
-The mismatch of colours made them look random, and it also translated to their inability to jell together.
-A key reason that hindered the Elite’s chances, was Matt Jackson’s back injury.
-The English-speaking commentators empathised with Matt’s condition as he was being isolated from his group and pummelled during the course of the match.
-Matt’s three teammates could only watch on and do nothing to aid the most vulnerable person in the group.
-The commentators also referred to Page and Owens as “a bunch of good old Virginia boys” and also complemented Page on being a fan of the ladies.
+The mismatch of colours made them look random, and it also translated to their inability to gel together.
+Matt Jackson’s back injury also played a role in hindering Elite’s chances.
+The English-speaking commentators empathised Matt’s condition as he was being isolated from his group and pummelled during the course of the match.
+His three teammates could only watch on and do nothing to aid the most vulnerable person in the group.
+Commentators also referred to Page and Owens as being “a bunch of good old Virginia boys” and complemented Page on being a fan of the ladies.
 Those were interesting comments.
-It just further individualised a faction that was already despondent.
+It just further isolated a faction that was already despondent.
 Ultimately, the Elite was no match for the OG’s ‘family unit’.

-The OGs vs. Elite is a tale based on an attempt to colonise a culture and its community.
-This voyager, who currently holds the biggest prize in Japan now speaks fluent Japanese and has taken the time to integrate himself into society.
-However, the ideology that he has brought with him is being favoured by many of the local onlookers, though it contradicts their way of life.
-The founders of the community were ignored, and decisions were made without consulting them.
-The narrative has always depicted the original Bullet Club as the evil Gaijins, yet they were trained by the NJPW system, and in return, they helped to sustain the values of the Japanese culture.
-Since taking Bullet Club back to its origins, the success of the OGs serves as a message to the locals that they should not lose sight of their own cultural values.
-The OGs perspective is applicable to everyone.
+Bullet Club OG vs. Being The Elite was a tale based on an attempt to colonise a culture and its community.
+Kenny Omega, who held the biggest prize in Japan, the IWGP Heavyweight Title, spoke fluent Japanese and took the time to integrate himself into Japanese society.
+However, the ideology that he brought with him was being favoured by many of the local fans, though it contradicted their way of life.
+The founders of the Bullet Club were ignored, and decisions were made without consultation.
+The narrative always depicted the original Bullet Club as evil Gaijins (foreigners), yet they were trained by the NJPW Dojo system, and in return, they helped to sustain the values of the Japanese culture while Omega and his golden circle retreated back to the western society.
+Since taking Bullet Club back to its origins, the OGs success serves as a message to the locals that they should not lose sight of their own cultural values.